 So, What’s the Play Call?

-Get to casting those cares and lose that heart weight!
-You don’t need a new year or the month of August to find your G.A.P.
+Cast those cares and lose that heart weight!
+You don’t need a new year, the spring, or any season to find your G.A.P.
 Throw your cares upon Jesus today – do it NOW!